 As % of all contract jobs advertised in Maidenhead

-SQL is in the Programming Languages category.
-The following table is for comparison with the above and provides summary statistics for all contract job vacancies advertised in Maidenhead with a requirement for coding skills.
+SQL falls under the Programming Languages category.
+For comparison with the information above, the following table provides summary statistics for all contract job vacancies requiring coding skills in Maidenhead.

 Contract vacancies with a requirement for coding skills